Checkio-Game-Missions/checkio-empire-knight-maneur/info/total.md

-To trick enemies we will use the ancient Knight manoeuvre.
+To trick our enemies we will use the ancient Chess-Knight manoeuvre.
-If our robots and craft will move with tricky path, then enemy could not hit them.
+If our robots will drive their craft along a tricky path which the enemy cannot hit.

 Chess is played on a square board of eight rows (called ranks and denoted with numbers 1 to 8) and eight columns (called files and denoted with letters a to h) of squares.